jTuokkola/clean-format-convert/README.md

 # refineCSV
-A configurable tool for cleaning csv datasets and optionally transforming them into sqlite database files.
+A configurable tool for cleaning csv datasets with regular expressions and optionally transforming them into sqlite database files.

-Potential bachelor's thesis project.
-Under planning and early development.

-Hopefully will commit some of the progress in the coming weeks or couple of months.
+Potential project for my studies.
+Trying to figure out if there is any real use case to this.